Quick Start

 Step 6: Run an Operation

 Operations are predefined tasks you can execute through agents.
+The Operations window (Ctrl+P) has a third tab, Triggers, for automating when chains fire (see Semantic Operations); this walkthrough only uses Library and Executions.
 The library starts empty, so let's create a simple one first.

 Create Your First Operation